Wake up! You don't want to scare yourselves!

 The word for "arise" means "awaken" and is the same word Christ uses to describe God raising the dead and false prophets arising.
 It is a passive command, so "Be awakened!

-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done.
 If it wasn't done, the objective negative of fact would be used.
 More about the Greek negative in this article.

 "Fear" is translated from a Greek word that means "to terrify" and "to put to flight," but in the passive, it means to be put to flight and be frightened.
 When applied to people, it means to "be in awe of" or "dread."
 However, it is not in the passive, but in a form where the subject acts on themselves.